 What inspires me the most, every day, is the beauty of discovery and the improvements that we can make, thanks to science.
 It is a world apart, where we can increasingly perceive the importance of knowledge in our lives.”

-The nurturing of Izabella’s passion for science from childhood shows the importance of capturing girls interest in science at such a young age through activities such as STEM outreach but also having more women in the field to inspire their daughters and family members.
-If you can see it, you can be it.
+The nurturing of Izabella’s passion for science from childhood shows the importance of capturing girls interest in science at such a young age through activities such as STEM outreach, but also having more women in the field to inspire their daughters and family members.
 This provides the opportunity for women to be at the forefront of innovative developments, leading the way to improving our smart science to help change lives.
-At Croda, further development and professional progression in chemistry is encouraged at all stages of careers, and it is never to let to get into science, as shown by Kira Drabble…

 Have a look at our careers page for the chance to develop your career working with our inspirational global teams to develop smart science to improve lives.